caltechlibrary/orcid-sciencv-workshop/README.md

 *These lessons assume no prior knowledge of the skills or tools*, but working through this lesson requires working copies of the software described below.
 To most effectively use these materials, please make sure to install everything *before* working through this lesson.

+1. Registered ORCID account (via orcid.org) with active login credentials
+2. A Digital Object Identifier (DOI) for a publication you have authored.

 ## Using this template